Koras-8u/Koras-8u/README.md

 ## About me

 I'm a software engineer whose core skills lie in detailed analysis, creative design, quality development and precise fulfillment of end-user requirements.
-I'm also a music composition enthusiast.<br><br>I'm currently working on an Angular application which monitors the level of a water tank.
-The app communicates with an ESP32 via MQTT.
-The entire system will be installed in my home and other locations, being a way to prevent water wasting.
-I'm trying to make the app scallable to add some other features in the future.
+I'm also a music composition enthusiast.

 ## 💻 Tech Stack: